 Our BSc Microbiology course involves the study of microorganisms with particular emphasis on the biology of bacteria, viruses and fungi.
-In spite of their size, the impact of microbes on the planet is so extensive that life as we know it could not exist without them.
+In spite of their size, the impact of microorganisms on the planet is so extensive that life as we know it could not exist without them.

-In addition, microbes cause many of the known diseases of humans, animals and plants.
+In addition, microorganisms cause many of the known diseases of humans, animals and plants.
 Knowledge of microbiology will enable you to improve the quality of our lives in relation to the environment, to fight disease, and to combat pollution.
 Microbiology plays a key role in genetic engineering and other modern biotechnologies, such as antibiotic production and the exploitation of new sources of food and energy.

 Programme in detail

 The programme is taught by a mixture of lectures, workshops, seminars, tutorials, and laboratory courses, culminating in an extended research project in your third year.
 This is your chance to study an area of cutting edge microbiology in depth, while getting a real taste of life in an active research environment and the opportunity to work alongside members of the Microbiology Research Group and members of other departments, including medical and veterinary microbiologists in the Institute of Infection and Global Health and the Liverpool School of Tropical Medicine.

 Department Key Facts